 - Cannabidiol acid (CBDA) – the 2-carboxylic acid form of CBD and an essential ingredient found in raw cannabis.

-What is a CBD Isolate?
+What Is a CBD Isolate?

-A CBD isolate means pure CBD; it contains no other cannabinoids, terpenes, or flavonoids.
+A CBD isolate means pure CBD: it contains no other cannabinoids, terpenes, or flavonoids.
 And even though pure CBD oil uses cannabidiol isolates exclusively, its extraction requires a great deal of additional work.

 But because CBD oil containing only CBD isolates doesn’t utilize the full hemp plant, it can’t offer the more extensive benefits created from the entourage effect.
 That, and the more expensive and detailed extraction process, make CBD isolate far less popular for daily CBD usage for wellness purposes.

-What is Broad Spectrum CBD?
+What Is Broad Spectrum CBD?

 Like full spectrum, CBD oil labeled broad spectrum also uses cannabidiol with all the other compounds found in hemp.
 However, there’s one active ingredient that gets removed after the extraction process – THC.